Are you in the market for an inexpensive alternative housing?

 So if you like the idea of having a really nice alternative housing idea with amazing indoor décor then this could very easily be for you.

 This is another idea I first discovered when watching a show about Alaskan living.
 Let me just say, those that live there are very creative.
 They literally live on what they have on hand.
 This includes what they decide to live in.

 However, these box cars have been converted into really nice homes.
-So if you are interested in finding a box car and making it your home, click here to see if it’s right for you.
+Maybe you'd be interested in finding a box car and making it your home.

 23. Modular Igloo